opendocsg/slw-judgments-backfill/2005_SGHC_143/report.md

 46     The Prosecution conceded in its closing submissions that:

  The primary evidence against the 3rd accused are the statements and oral testimony of the 2nd accused.
-In Chai Chien Wei Kelvin v PP [1999] 1 SLR 25, the Court of Appeal reiterated its approach towards the confession of a co-accused:
+In Chai Chien Wei Kelvin v PP <span class="citation">[1999] 1 SLR 25</span>, the Court of Appeal reiterated its approach towards the confession of a co-accused:

  The position now is that s 30 [of the Evidence Act, Cap 97] allows the conviction of an accused to be sustained solely on the basis of a confession by his co-accused, provided that the evidence emanating from that confession satisfied the court beyond reasonable doubt of the accused’s guilt.